 Food is medicine.
 It’s simple but true.
 Be conscious about what you put into your body.
 Avoid refined sugar, refined oil, and processed foods.
 Consume nutrient-dense whole foods, including lots of greens, vegetables, fruits, legumes, whole grains, wild-caught fish and seafood, and lean red meat.
-Choose organic whenever possible and available.
+Choose organic whenever available and affordable.

-Pay attention to the way you are eating as well.
+Pay attention to how you eat as well.
 Don’t rush your meals.
 Sit down comfortably and focus on your meal instead of scrolling on your phone or watching TV.
 Slow down, chew your food, and stop between bites.
 Stop eating when you feel satisfied before you become uncomfortably full.

 Support your body with supplements